niemanmyles/Jenkins-JobShell/README.md

 # JenkinsShell 🛠️

 A Python tool to interact with Jenkins servers via the REST API.
-Supports pulling and updating job configs, replacing `<command>` in Freestyle jobs, triggering builds, fetching console output, and an **interactive shell mode** (`--shell`) for running commands repeatedly through Jenkins.
+Supports pulling and updating job configs, replacing `<command>` in Freestyle jobs, triggering builds, fetching console output, and a semi-interactive shell mode (`--shell`) for running commands repeatedly through Jenkins.

 ---